SKILLS DEVELOPMENT / 24 July 2020Soft Skills: Why They are Harder Than You Think and How You Can Acquire Them

 Pharmacies and Health Industries – Health is the number one priority these days, so they are considered an essential business and thus still in operation.
 There are so many branches under the health industry like insurance, pharmaceutical, and many others, so do a skill check to see possible opportunities for you.

-Teleworking/Customer Service and Tech Support- This is one of the industries that have established its demand even before the pandemic.
+Teleworking/Customer Service and Tech Support – This is one of the industries that have established its demand even before the pandemic.
 With the current trend and switch to remote work, demand for teleworkers and online work has shot up.
+Some sites like Jooble even allow you to filter job types by remote or work-from-home as well.

 2. Flexibility is Key: